Things to do in Banff and Lake Louise in March

 Après Adventure

-Banff and Lake Louise are particularly known for Alberta-raised and -grown ingredients.
+Banff and Lake Louise are particularly known for Alberta-raised and grown ingredients.
 Popular dishes include beef, bison, and elk, along with plenty of vegetarian and vegan options.

 You’ll find bites of: